A QES carries the same legal weight as a handwritten signature across the EU, Switzerland, and UAE. Here is what that means for your documents.

 Is a QES the same in every country?

 In the EU (eIDAS) and Switzerland (ZertES), QES carries specific legal definitions.
 In other countries, the concept is similar but the specific legal presumption varies.
-Swiss Trust Layer seals are globally recognized through the Berne Convention for copyright purposes.
+Swiss Trust Layer seals are globally recognized through the Berne Convention for copyright purposes, covering 181 member states.

 How much does it cost?